Geneoscopy's ColoSense® Test Included as a Preferred Option in the American Cancer Society Colorectal Cancer Screening Guidelines Update

 asampson@sampsonprgroup.com

-ST. LOUIS, Mo. – (BUSINESS WIRE) – January 12, 2024 – Geneoscopy, Inc., a life sciences company focused on developing diagnostic tests for the advancement of gastrointestinal health, today announced that it has petitioned the United States Patent and Trademark Office (USPTO) for inter partes review challenging the patentability of United States Patent No. 11,634,781 (“the ’781 patent”) owned by Exact Sciences.
-The filed petition can be accessed on Geneoscopy’s website.
+ST. LOUIS, Mo.—July 10, 2025 — Geneoscopy, Inc., a life sciences company focused on developing diagnostic tests for the advancement of gastrointestinal health,today announced that the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office has issued a Final Written Decision following inter partes review (IPR), finding all 20 challenged claims of U.S. Patent No. 11,634,781 (the ’781 patent) unpatentable.

 About Geneoscopy, Inc.

-Geneoscopy Inc. is a life sciences company focused on developing diagnostic tests for gastrointestinal health.
+Geneoscopy, Inc. is a life sciences company focused on developing diagnostic tests for gastrointestinal health.
 Leveraging its proprietary, patented stool-derived eukaryotic RNA (seRNA) biomarker platform, Geneoscopy’s mission is to empower patients and providers to transform gastrointestinal health through innovative diagnostics.
-Beyond colorectal cancer screening, Geneoscopy is developing diagnostic tests, treatment selection, and therapy monitoring in other disease areas in partnership with leading universities and biopharmaceutical companies.
+The company’s FDA-approved ColoSense test uses a proprietary RNA-based platform to screen for colorectal cancer and advanced adenomas for average-risk individuals over the age of 45.
+In partnership with leading universities and biopharmaceutical companies, Geneoscopy is also developing diagnostic tests for treatment selection and therapy monitoring in other areas of gastrointestinal health.
 For more information, visit www.geneoscopy.com and follow the company on LinkedIn.

 Andrea Sampson